naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 So my advice for those currently not working and looking to jump start career in InfoSec is based on case-by-case and can’t give a concrete one here.
 Now, next is whether the person really wants to get into the Technical or Non-technical area.
 Knowing whether the person just wants to get into “general” InfoSec or want to specialize in a specific “technical” area will determine some of the certs or paths I recommend to the person.

-### What’s the most underrated skill someone needs to have to excel in this path?
+### What is the most underrated skill someone needs to have to excel in this path?

 Persistence.
 Be ready to fail so many times, never give up and continue to fail until you get one right.
 Yes.
 I know that sounds cheesy but that’s the truth.
 More often, when I tell people what I do (professional Ethical Hacker), they get very excited and express the desire to get into my line of work.
 However, the moment I begin to explain to them what and how long it took me to get to this point, they begin to get discouraged.
 Because, they mostly expect an easy and fast way to get to this point.
 So my advice to whoever wants to get into this career path (Ethical Hacker) is be someone who is persistent, be ready to get frustrated, be able to do self-research into things and don’t be afraid to ask for help when you find yourself really stuck.
 I always tell people I’m always a student in this field and I will probably not stop learning until I decide not to pursue this career any longer because there’s too much to learn every time:-)